sarahlwelton/sarahlwelton.github.io/README.md

 This repo contains a `.vale.ini` file that contains everything you need to get started.
 This file contains all of the necessary configuration for Vale to lint your text files.

-Make a couple changes to ensure your Vale installation pulls your styles from the correct location:
+Make a couple changes to make sure your Vale installation pulls your styles from the correct location:

 1. In your file explorer, move the `.vale.ini` from this repository to your `$HOME` directory:
     - On Windows: `C:\Users\<yourusername>`